ga4gh/data-security/STI/STI_v4.0.md

     services, and the privacy of individuals who contribute their personal data.

--   Each data user is strongly encouraged to engage an independent third party to conduct penetration testing of, but not exclusively, its service infrastructure at least annually.
+-   Each data user is strongly encouraged to engage an independent third party to conduct penetration testing of its service infrastructure at least annually.
 Any necessary remediation activities should be conducted as quickly as possible, and subjected to both functional and assurance testing.